 First of all, before we get down to business and tell you all need to know about taking on a sportive, let’s clear up what a sportive actually is.

-Although seen as non-competitive, sportives will almost always be timed, so there is still a level of healthy competitiveness.
-Sportives are aimed at all riders of any fitness, experience of skill level.
+Although seen as non-competitive, sportives will almost always be timed, so there is still a healthy level of competitive spirit.
+Sportives are aimed at all riders of any fitness, experience or skill level.
 So if you’re a new cyclist interested in getting into more competitive cycling, then a sportive is for you.

-No matter your cycling level, a sportive will almost always have a great course with marked directions, feed stops and mechanical support so the perfect way to ease your way into the world of cycling events.
+No matter your cycling level, a sportive will almost always have a great course with marked directions, feed stops and mechanical support so they are the perfect way to ease yourself into the world of cycling events.

 Double check the event details.